-Name: Horseshoe Lake Park Location: 200 Park Road: North bank of Horseshoe Lake, east of downtown Woodland Size: 6.5 acres Classification: Community Park Features Description: This 6.5 acre park is located on the north bank of Horseshoe Lake, just east of the city's business district.
-It is the largest developed city park in Woodland and is used frequently for community events, including Planter's Days.
-Facilities include covered picnic areas, gazebo, an open lawn for field games, a playground, skate park, paved walking trail, a beach, restrooms, a parking lot and a boat launch.
-Adjacent to the park is Hoffmann Memorial Plaza.
-The lake is open for swimming (no lifeguard on duty), fishing, and boating.
+Name: Horseshoe Lake Park Location: 200 Park Road: North bank of Horseshoe Lake, east of downtown Woodland Size: 6.5 acres Classification: Community Park Features Description:This 6.5-acre park is located on the north bank of Horseshoe Lake, just of the city's business district.
+It is the largest developed city part Woodland and is used frequently for community events, including Plant Days.
+Facilities include covered picnic areas, gazebo, an open lawn for the games, a playground, skate park, paved walking trail, a beach, restroom parking lot and a boat launch.
+Adjacent to the park is Hoffmann Memor Plaza.
+The lake is open for swimming (no lifeguard on duty), fishing, boating.
 The lake is a "no wake" lake.
-The large covered picnic area can be rented by the general public.
+The large covered picnic area cat rented by the general public.
 Since the last park plan, the skate park and walking trail around the park have been completed.
 The skate park was constructed in 2007 and the walking trail in 2014.
-The Fire Department donated a play ground structure.
-The structure has ADA accessibility.
+The Fire Department donated a playground structure which has ADA accessibility.
 This is inclusive of a swing and picnic tables.
 New garbage cans have been added in 2021 and 2022.
 Horseshoe Lake is an important resource for the residents of Woodland and to visitors traveling on Interstate 5.
 The lake is heavily utilized for recreation, including fishing, boating, and swimming.
 Surface area is 86 acres, its average depth is around 12 feet and its maximum depth is around 24 feet.
 Horseshoe Lake was created in 1940 when a meander in the North Fork of the Lewis River was isolated from the river during construction of Highway 99 (now Interstate 5).
 The watershed of the lake (approximately 339 acres) includes agriculture, residential, and business uses.
 Since 2018 the park has hosted Hot Summer Nights and Movies in the park.
 They provide live entertainment, local vendors and project movies during the summer months.
 Misc.
 Notes: The Horseshoe Lake trail system was partially completed in 1991.
-The 2.5 mile semi-developed trail loops around the

-Horseshoe Lake area.
+The 2.5- mile semi-developed trail loops around the Horseshoe Lake area.
 Approximately 1.4 miles of the trail network is within the city, while the remaining segments are outside of Woodland's City Limits.
 The developed portion of the trail, which includes a paved path with road striping and one trailhead sign, begins at the intersection of Park Road and Lake Shore Drive, goes south along Lake Shore Drive, west along Pinkerton Drive, and north along South Pekin Road to the Woodland city limit line.
-The undeveloped portion continues north on 5th Street, east on Davidson Avenue (downtown area), north along Goerig Street, and east on Park Street, terminating at Lake Shore Drive.
+The undeveloped